Protect Your Smile with Proper Brushing and Flossing

 When you brush your teeth, you can only reach the external surfaces, leaving the spaces between teeth vulnerable to decay and gum disease.
 Flossing is the most effective way to remove food particles and bacteria from between your teeth.
 When flossing, you should:

 - Wind most of the floss around your fingers, leaving about an inch of floss between your hands.

 - Guide floss between teeth using a sawing motion.

 - Gently curve the floss into a “C” when you reach the gum line.

 - Hold floss against each tooth and gently scrape the sides, moving the floss away from your gums as you do so.

 - Floss between every tooth, including the very back ones.

 If you have gone some time without flossing, you may notice some soreness or bleeding.
 It typically takes about a week to remove all the built-up bacteria so your gums feel healthy and clean again.

 Learn More about Proper Oral Hygiene

-At our practice, Drs.
-Carpenter and Jobalia offer a range of preventive dentistry services, including help with your hygienic techniques.
+At our practice, Dr. Carpenter offers a range of preventive dentistry services, including help with your hygienic techniques.
 If you are concerned about any aspect of your oral health or brushing and flossing techniques, you can schedule an appointment with our team to learn more.
 Contact our office online or call (847) 251-5004 today.